w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Schema

 The new `permissions_behavior` namespace has been introduced.
-It currently contains only the `updates` key; however, it may be used to evolve future permissions.
+It currently contains only the `updates` key; however, it allows other types of permission behaviors we might want to introduce in the future.
 The absence of a new namespace or an empty `permissions_behavior` namespace does not alter any extension's behavior.

 #### New key "updates" to control permission's update behavior